 DEN releases a public report and two page executive summary annually about our work, progress and achievements for the year.

 Click on an option below to view recent reports and summaries.

 The Connection is DEN’s monthly newsletter, updating you on our resources, projects, training and events.

 Click an option below to view a newsletter, or click here to sign up.

 The Drug Education Network is funded to provide resources, education and training to the whole Tasmanian population.

-DEN is primarily funded by the Crown through the THO-S.
+DEN is primarily funded by the Crown through the Department of Health.

 DEN is proud to collaborate with many services and organisations throughout Tasmania, Australia and the World.

 The Drug Education Network Inc. (DEN) is incorporated as an association under the Associations Incorporation Act, 1964.

 For more information about our Board, click here.